Rammsauer/greenwashing/README.md

     were solid concrete.
 A foot of
     concrete is important when your next-
-    door neighbor lets her hearing aid go
+    door neighbor lets her hearing aid go and has to watch game shows at full
 </pre>